- PHP Basics

 ?>

-Differences Between include
+Differences Between include and require

 - Error Handling:

-halts execution with a fatal error. - Usage: Use
+includeissues a warning and continues execution, whilerequirehalts execution with a fatal error. - Usage: Use

-when the file is not essential for the script to continue executing.
-Userequire
+includewhen the file is not essential for the script to continue executing.
+Userequirewhen the file is critical for the script's functionality.

 Best Practices